 - Literacy focus group: teachers and pupils

 Supporting Literacy at Home

-Please read our Supporting Literacy at Home for Parents guide to find out what you can do to help your child’s literacy skills outside of school.
+Please read our Supporting Literacy Development at Home guide by clicking here to find out what you can do to help your child’s literacy skills outside of school.
 It contains lots of useful, practical ideas on how to improve their skills in areas such as reading, writing, spelling and homework.